go-xiaohei/pugo/doc/source/page/en/docs/cnt/2-url-slug.md

 # /2016/3/15/URL-and-Slug.html
 ```

-The `Permalink` of a post is from its URL without suffix string:

-    URL         : /2016/3/15/URL-and-Slug.html
-    Permalink   : /2016/3/15/URL-and-Slug

 ### Page

 Page's URL is created by relative path or slug.
 When slug is empty, use relative path.